-In episode 23 in my travel podcast series, I talk to travel blogger and journalist Leyla Giray about her experiences travelling solo all around the world and the book she’s recently written called Women on the Road.
+In episode 23 in my travel podcast series, I talk to travel blogger and journalist Leyla Giray about her experiences travelling solo all around the world.

 We discuss the barriers that women in their 40 and 50s feel that prevent them from travelling solo and how they can overcome their fears.
 We talk about how to stay safe on the road, what to wear, the best places to stay and the destinations that work best for women travelling on their own.
 And as Leyla says, there’ll never be a better time to travel, so if you’ve been thinking about it, that time is now!